FILLING OUT A PASSPORT APPLICATION FORM

 SECTION 8 – Additional Information

 Section 8 is reserved for additional information that could not be fitted into the previous sections.
-Additional names from section 2, grandparent information for parents born after December 31 1982 (for section 4), L501 notifications, information about mental or physical conditions, additional addresses, details about legal documents and informations about surrogacy (if relevant) all fit into this section.
+Additional names from section 2, grandparent information for parents born after December 31 1982 (for section 4), L501 notifications, information about mental or physical conditions, additional addresses, details about legal documents and information about surrogacy (if relevant) all fit into this section.

 If applicants find that this section is still not enough to contain all of their additional information, they should send the remaining information in on a blank sheet of paper, to be sent in along with the form.